This post was originally published on April 15, 2019 and updated on July 8, 2020 to reflect the most recent information.

 Stainless steel cabinets can be placed against a wall, easily installed on a patio, deck or on a rooftop.
 The best part is the installation timeframe, which can be within just one afternoon!
 Add to that, a variety of cabinet door styles and plenty of color options – including wood grain finishes – that can be powder coated onto the stainless steel.
-The powder coating adds to the longevity of the stainless steel while reducing the maintenance and replacement factors exhibited by rotting wood and crumbling mortar.
+Consider including one of our stainless steel outdoor cabinet pulls to give a finished look to your cabinet door.
+The powder coating adds to the longevity of the stainless steel while reducing the maintenance and replacement factors exhibited by rotting wood and crumbling mortar

 Outdoor Kitchen Layouts